 The Gig Economy has given businesses the freedom to hire talent on a per/project or deliverable basis by providing the workforce with the ability to work on a contractual basis for projects or gigs.
 The reason why the gig economy is continuing to thrive is that people have the freedom to work on their terms (i.e. you can set your own hours) and follow multiple career paths.
 Hence, giving greater flexibility and job opportunities.
-According to statistics, around 40% of US workers will be participating in a gig as primary job in 2020.
+According to statistics, around 40% of US workers will be participating in a gig as a primary job in 2020.

 The Importance of Gig Economy Platforms